binkley/homebrewery-files/witch.md

 ##### 🔍 Utility, Ritual, & Trickery

 - **Arcane Eye** <br>
-  You send forth an invisible scout — a wandering gaze that slips under doors and through darkness.
+  You send forth an invisible scout &mdash; a wandering gaze that slips under doors and through darkness.
 It may look like a glimmering pupil, a raven’s disembodied eye, or simply a floating mote that sees what you cannot.
 The Witch watches, even when she is not there.

 \page

 ## Witch Subclasses

+You gain a Witch subclass of your choice.
+A subclass is a specialization that grants you features at certain Witch levels.
+For the rest of your career, you gain each of your subclass’s features that are of your Witch level or lower.

 ### The Maiden
+_[Short phrase describing]_

 #### Level 3: Flower Power